Studio Instruction – Classical Strings, Guitar, and Harp

 String Lessons for Children

 Children can begin a string instrument as young as 3 years old.
-At the VCM, students and parents can choose between Traditional and Suzuki teaching methods.
-Both methods have tremendous merit and instill the joy of music, build confidence, and improve cognitive skills.
-Allow us to help you find the method that best suits you or your child.
+At the VCM, students and parents can choose between Traditional, Suzuki, and BC Fiddle Orchestra teaching methods.
+Each of these methods have tremendous merit and instill the joy of music, build confidence, and improve cognitive skills.
+Allow us to help you find the learning style that best suits you or your child.

 Traditional Strings Method